Macrometacorp/demo-fleet-management/stream-apps/telematics-worker.md

     TS.Fault,
     MP.Maintenance_Planned,
     TS.Postcode,
-    ifThenElse(str:equalsIgnoreCase(TS.Fault, "No Start"), "Critical", "Attention") AS Status_Level, TS.Timestamp
+    ifThenElse(str:equalsIgnoreCase(TS.Fault, "No Start"), "Critical", "Attention") as Status_Level, TS.Timestamp
-FROM TelematicsStream#window.length(1) AS TS
-    JOIN IsAssetMaintenancePlanned#window.length(1) AS MP
-    ON TS.Asset == MP.Asset
+from TelematicsStream#window.length(1) as TS join IsAssetMaintenancePlanned#window.length(1) as MP on TS.Asset == MP.Asset
-INSERT INTO IntermediateTelematicsStream;
+insert into IntermediateTelematicsStream;

-SELECT *
+select *
-FROM IntermediateTelematicsStream
+from IntermediateTelematicsStream
-INSERT INTO TelematicsCollection;
+insert into TelematicsCollection;

-SELECT *
+select *
-FROM IntermediateTelematicsStream
+from IntermediateTelematicsStream
-INSERT INTO EnrichedTelematicsStream;
+insert into EnrichedTelematicsStream;
 ```